-In connection with his resignation from his employment as our Chief Medical Officer and Chief Development Officer, we entered into the Consulting Agreement with Dr. Ciulla pursuant to which Dr. Ciulla will provide advisory services to us, including as the chairman of our Scientific Advisory Board of the Company and as Chief Medical Advisor - Retina.
+In connection with his resignation from his employment as our Chief Medical Officer and Chief Development Officer, on February 17, 2023, we entered into the Consulting Agreement by and among Dr. Thomas Ciulla and Clearside Biomedical, Inc., dated as February 17, 2023, as amended on February 21, 2024 (as amended, the "Consulting Agreement"), pursuant to which Dr. Ciulla will provide advisory services to us, including as the chairman of our Scientific Advisory Board of the Company and as Chief Medical Advisor - Retina.
 Pursuant to the terms of the Consulting Agreement, Dr. Ciulla will be paid a monthly fee of \$8,000.
-In addition, with the exception of the option described in the following sentence, options held by Dr. Ciulla to purchase shares of our common stock as of February 17, 2023 (the "Effective Date") will continue to vest and become exercisable in accordance with their terms through August 31, 2023, provided that Dr. Ciulla remains in continuous service with us through each such date.
-The option granted to Dr. Ciulla on January 4, 2023 will continue to vest in accordance with its terms through January 4, 2024, provided that Dr. Ciulla remains in continuous service with us through such date, at which time 25% of the shares subject to such option will vest and become exercisable.
+In addition, with the exception of the option described in the following sentence, options held by Dr. Ciulla to purchase shares of our common stock as of February 17, 2023 (the "Effective Date") vested and became exercisable in accordance with their terms through August 31, 2023.
+25% of the option granted to Dr. Ciulla on January 4, 2023 vested in accordance with its terms on January 4, 2024.

-The Consulting Agreement has an initial term of one year from February 17, 2023 (the "Initial Term") unless earlier terminated or renewed as provided in the Consulting Agreement (each, a "Renewal Term").
-We may elect to renew the Consulting Agreement by providing notice of renewal at least fifteen days' prior to the expiration of the Initial Term or Renewal Term, as applicable.
-The Renewal Term will be, in our sole discretion, either one year following the commencement of the applicable Renewal Term or upon the completion of our ODYSEEY clinical trial.
+The Consulting Agreement had an initial term of one year from February 17, 2023 (the "Initial Term") unless earlier terminated or renewed as provided in the Consulting Agreement (each, a "Renewal Term").
+On February 21, 2024, we renewed the Consulting Agreement for a term of one year beginning on February 17, 2024.
 We may terminate the Consulting Agreement for any or no reason upon written notice to Dr. Ciulla, and, following the completion of the first Renewal Term, Dr. Ciulla may terminate the Consulting Agreement for any or no reason upon ninety days' prior written notice to us.